EnigmaticaGH/Fibonacci-Multithreaded/README.md

 # Fibonacci-Multithreaded
-This program is a simple program that runs the Fibonacci sequence in a separate thread.
+This is a simple program that runs the Fibonacci sequence in a separate thread.